wmacfarl/wmacfarl.github.io/projects/stack.md

 labels:
   - Processing
   - Design
-summary: A simulation of extremely daring block-stacking.
+summary: Developed for <a href="http://mos.nyc">MOS</a>.
+A simulation of extremely daring block-stacking.
 ---
 Test